JuliaWeb/HTTP.jl/README.md

 ### Using BasicServer

-Coming soon.
+See the [BasicServer example](examples/basic_server.jl) to get an idea of the function API BasicServer expects (it's a lot like Rack).

 ### Other notes

-The current spec is heavily inspired by Ruby's Rack specification.
+The current spec is heavily inspired by Ruby's [Rack specification](http://rack.rubyforge.org/doc/SPEC.html).
 The parser parts of the basic server are based off of the WEBrick Ruby HTTP server.

 ## Ocean